 At the end of the semester, there will be a mandatory intensive training session, held in a predetermined location.
 It will provide an opportunity for students and faculty to meet face-to-face for discussion, testing (where appropriate), and bringing closure to the course.
 Attendance is required.

-The sites planned for intensive training are as follows:
+The site planned for intensive training is as follows:

 Book of Discipline (1 credit)